enrico-sorcinelli/rest-xmlrpc-data-checker/README.md

 If you don't have external applications that need to communicate with your WordPress instance using JSON REST API or XML-RPC API you should disable access to them for external requests.

 In the standard WordPress installation JSON REST API and XML-RPC API are enabled by default.
 In particular the REST API is turned on also for unlogged users.
-This means that your WordPress instance is potentially leaking data, for example anyone could:
+This means that your WordPress instance is potentially leaking data, for example anyone could be able to:

 * copy easily your published contents natively with the REST API (and not with a web crawler);
 * get the list of all users (with their ID, nickname and name);